Synival/Chromaphone/README.md

 The background color is determined by mixing all notes heard together, weighted by their intensity.
 Every individual tone color is also skewed slightly toward the background color to give a better impression of the entire chord.
 For example: C Major traids tend to have a shimmering gold color, comprised of oranges and yellows, while a Gb Major triad is a deep blueish-purple.
 Pretty!

+Fun fact: Due to the way the background/overall color is mixed, chords or sets of pitches that have no clear tonal center appear white or desaturated.
+This applies to tritones, augmented triads, fully-diminished 7 chords, percussion, and (not always) speech.

 **Q. Why does it show so many extra notes?**

 **A.** What you're seeing are the *harmonics* produced by the instruments Chromaphone is picking up.
 Depending on the timbre of the instrument, the fundamental pitch (i.e, the "played" note) may be more or less difficult to discern.
 A simple sine wave will show a single pitch in Chromaphone, while a cello may show many more pitches  than you would expect due to its rich timbre.